-A virtual mailbox enables you to handle your mail immediately from any device.
-You'll receive an instantaneous notification when mail is scanned and processed into your account.
-You will need to log into your online account to open and view the mail scans and decide what to do from there, but immediate access is a must have as a business.
+A virtual mailbox enables you to handle your mail real-time from any device.
+You'll receive an instant notification when mail is scanned and processed into your account.
+You will need to log into your online account to open and view the mail scans and decide what to do from there, but immediate access is a must-have as a business.

-Lastly, with a virtual mailbox you will be able to store and archive all your important business documents for effortless record-keeping.
+Lastly, with a virtual mailbox, you will be able to store and archive all of your important business documents for effortless record-keeping.
 This gives you a paperless office solution that automates, eliminates junk mail, and lets you skip the hassle and wasted time of opening and sorting your mail manually.

 Digital Nomads and Travelers

-With this unpredictable lifestyle you can view, read, store, or trash mail online, anytime and at any location.
-Other benefits of a virtual mailbox service enables you to easily forward mail and forward packages to any address in the world.
+With this unpredictable lifestyle, you can view, read, store, or trash mail online, anytime, and at any location.
+Other benefits of a virtual mailbox service enables you to forward mail and forward packages to any address in the world.

 For those who live abroad, a virtual mailbox means that their mail goes straight to them, rather than passing through customs first.
 This helps them stay connected with their business or personal contacts and adds a layer of increased privacy and security.

-If you expect to receive or want to receive mail from other courier services such as FedEx or UPS we’ll save you the hassle and say a PO Box isn’t a good fit.
+If you expect to receive or want to receive mail from other courier services such as FedEx or UPS, a virtual mailbox will save you the hassle when a PO box isn’t a good fit.

-WARNING #2: If you need to register your LLC or corporation.
+WARNING #2: You need to register your LLC or corporation.

-If you do only expect to receive mail from USPS (no other couriers) and do not plan on forming a LLC or corporation then go forth and read on about PO Boxes.
+If you do only expect to receive mail from USPS (no other couriers) and do not plan on forming an LLC or corporation, then go forth and read on about PO boxes.

-Essentially, a PO Box offers the same basic mailing functions as the virtual mailbox, without the physical address.
+A PO box offers the same basic mailing functions as the virtual mailbox, without the physical address.
 They are often lockable mailboxes at a post office which you can access whenever.

 Pros of a PO Box

-Having a PO Box gives you and your business the benefit of having a fixed physical street address.
-This is particularly helpful if you travel often or if your business moves, as you won’t have to change your mailing address.
+Having a PO box gives you and your business the benefit of having a fixed physical street address.
+This is helpful if you travel often or if your business moves, as you won’t have to change your mailing address.

 Having a separate mailing address adds a barrier of privacy between you and your work.
 There are certain times when you don't want certain people to know where you live.
-By getting a PO Box, you get another mailing address that you can use for selected contacts and transactions.
-Senders won’t know exactly where you are.
-This might come into play if you are a property manager and you don’t want angry tenants finding you especially if eviction day comes.
+By getting a PO box, you get another mailing address that you can use for selected contacts and transactions.
+Senders won’t know where you are.
+This might come into play if you are a property manager, and you don’t want angry tenants finding you, specific if eviction day comes.
 Putting some distance between where people see the mail coming from and your home adds comfort.

 Cons of a PO Box

-You Cannot Use A PO Box To Register A LLC or Corporation
+You Cannot Use a PO Box to Register an LLC or Corporation

-The disadvantage of using a PO Box compared with a virtual mailbox is that it cannot be used as an official address when registering your business if you are an LLC or corporation.
+The disadvantage of using a PO box compared to a virtual mailbox is that it cannot be used as an official address when registering your business if you are an LLC or corporation.

-Similarly, most banks won’t accept a PO Box address as a legitimate address for your business, which is important if you want to set up a business bank account.
+Most banks won’t accept a PO box address as a legitimate address for your business, which is important if you want to set up a business bank account.

 You Can Only Get Mail From USPS With PO Boxes

-A disadvantage of using a PO Box is the lack of couriers that deliver to them.
-The only one that does is USPS, and not FedEx or UPS.
+A disadvantage of using a PO box is the lack of couriers that deliver to them.
+The only one that does is USPS, not FedEx or UPS.
 This will affect and limit what mail you can receive.

-Another drawback is that you have to physically travel and pick up your mail and packages at the location often.
-This is extremely inconvenient as you have to go to the location to check for mail.
+Another drawback is that you have to travel and pick up your mail and packages at the location often.
+This is inconvenient as you have to go to the location to check for mail.
 If there’s no mail, then you have wasted time making that trip.
-If you travel far away or if you will be gone for long periods of time, you will not be able to access and check your mail in a timely manner to make sure it doesn’t overflow.
+If you travel far away or you will be gone for long periods of time, you will not be able to access and check your mail in a time effective manner to make sure it doesn’t overflow.